lithnet/access-manager/README.md

 ![](https://github.com/lithnet/access-manager/wiki/images/auditing-example-slack.png)

 ### Modern authentication options
-The web app supports traditional integrated windows authentication, as well as external authentication providers such as [ADFS](https://github.com/lithnet/access-manager/wiki/Setting-up-authentication-with-ADFS) or 3rd party OpenID Connect providers such as [Azure AD](https://github.com/lithnet/access-manager/wiki/Setting-up-authentication-with-Azure-AD) and [Okta](https://github.com/lithnet/access-manager/wiki/Setting-up-authentication-with-Okta).
+The web app supports traditional integrated windows authentication, smart card authentication, as well as external authentication providers such as [ADFS](https://github.com/lithnet/access-manager/wiki/Setting-up-authentication-with-ADFS) or 3rd party OpenID Connect providers such as [Azure AD](https://github.com/lithnet/access-manager/wiki/Setting-up-authentication-with-Azure-AD) and [Okta](https://github.com/lithnet/access-manager/wiki/Setting-up-authentication-with-Okta).
 Using an external authentication provider allows you the option of providing additional protections for the application such as multi-factor authentication.

 ## Editions
 Access Manager comes in two editions.
 Standard edition is free for all organizations to use.
-It provides the core capability to defend against ransomware attacks, and comes with community support.
-Enterprise edition is our paid offering that includes additional features such as high availability, and comes with priority support.
+It provides the core capability to defend against ransomware attacks, and support is provided by the GitHub Access Manager community.
+Enterprise edition is our paid offering that includes additional features such as high availability, advanced authorization scripting, and comes with full support by Lithnet.
 See our [comparison guide](https://github.com/lithnet/access-manager/wiki/Access-Manager-Editions) for more details.

+To get a free enterprise edition trial license, or to enquire about Enterprise edition pricing, please email support@lithnet.io.

 ## Guides
 *   [Getting started](https://github.com/lithnet/access-manager/wiki/Getting-Started)

 ## Download the app
-Access Manager is currently in release candidate phase.
-The final release is due in March/April 2021.
 Download the [current release](https://github.com/lithnet/access-manager/releases/latest)

 ## Help and support